This post may contain eBay affiliate links. Please read our disclosure policy.

-This card would have an otherwise solid and crisp, straightforward design because it has the same image appearing twice and in varying sizes.
-This decision was questionable by UD as it makes the card somewhat distracting and a bit confusing.
+This card would have an otherwise solid, crisp, straightforward design because it has the same image appearing twice and in varying sizes.
+This decision was questionable by UD as it made the card somewhat distracting and confusing.

-The rest is all pretty much negative space, and that makes sense given how this card would be way too busy if it added any more visual stimuli.
-The gold-plated font/titles imprinted in the right corner work well, though.
+The rest is all negative space, which makes sense given how this card would be too busy if it added more visual stimuli.
+The gold-plated font/titles in the right corner work well, though.

-The Ionix is a card that immediately knows where you stand in terms of scarcity.
+The Ionix is a card that immediately knows where you stand regarding scarcity.
 They had a print run of just 2000 copies, and up top, dead center tells you what number this card is in the production line.

-Just as the Milwaukee Bucks learned in the mid-1990s, purple and green don’t go well together, and these colors are clashing here.
+Just as the Milwaukee Bucks learned in the mid-1990s, purple and green don’t go well together, and these colors clash here.

-Add in the maize and blue of Michigan in the photo, and this card isn’t beautiful from a color schematic standpoint.
+Add the maize and blue of Michigan in the photo; this card isn’t beautiful from a color schematic standpoint.
 Although the design is solid and the overall layout works, they should have gone with more neutral colors in the background.

 2000 Donruss Elite Parrelles: Die Cut /500 Aspirations /90

 With a bustling and edgy design, this card has a lot going on.
-Some might say that it has too much going on, but the big R stamp truly defines it in a way that makes it stand out among the crowd of TB rookie cards.
+Some might say that it has too much going on, but the big R stamp defines it in a way that makes it stand out among the crowd of TB12 rookie cards.

-It’s a very unique and interesting card, to be sure, very memorable.
+It’s a unique and exciting card very memorable.

 Still, at the same time, it also looks more like it belongs in the opening credits to late ‘ the 80s/early ’90s comedies “In Living Color” or “The Fresh Prince of Bel-Air, instead of a football card.

-Straightforward or deceptively simple in its design, Pacific was able to make a very bold statement here with their design, and they did it without having to try too hard.
+Straightforward or deceptively simple in its design, Pacific made a very bold statement here with their design, and they did it without having to try too hard.

 Tom Brady Rookie Card Value

-Let’s take a look at the three most valuable Tom Brady rookie cards.
+Let’s look at the three most valuable Tom Brady rookie cards.

-#5.
-Finally here is the 2000 SPx Tom Brady Rookie Card #130 /1350 which places fifth.
-The SPx brand was a big name back in the early 2000s and commanded extremely high values at top grades.
+- Finally, here is the 2000 Tom Brady SPx RC #130 /1350, which places fifth.
+The SPx brand was a big name in the early 2000s and commanded extremely high values at top grades.

 - 2000 SkyBox Dominion Tom Brady/Giovanni Carmazzi RC #234